zulip/zulip/docs/production/install.md

 installer as follows:

 ```
-sudo -i  # If not already root
+sudo -s  # If not already root
 ./zulip-server-*/scripts/setup/install --certbot \
     --email=YOUR_EMAIL --hostname=YOUR_HOSTNAME
 ```